brucechanglongxu/advancedalgorithms/distributedcompute/gpuarch.md

+**FLOP (Floating Point operation):** Refers to a single arithmetic operation that involves floating-point numbers such as addition, subtraction, multiplication and division.
+Each of these counts as _one FLOP_ assuming they involve floating-point data types like `float32` or `float16`.

+In the context of deep-learning in a matrix multiply like `C = A \times B`, every dot product of row `A` and column of `B` involves many _multiply-adds_.
+Each individual multiply-add (e.g. `a * b + c`) is typically counted as 2 FLOPs i.e. one multiply and one addition.
+FLOPs is generally a good performance metric - how many FLOPs our GPU or CPU can do per second.
+An NVIDIA A100 has a peak performance of 312 trillion FLOPs per second (e.g. 312 teraFLOPs).

 # [NVIDIA GPU Architecture](https://docs.nvidia.com/deeplearning/performance/dl-performance-gpu-background/index.html)

 It is helpful to understand the basics of GPU execution when reasoning about how efficiently particular layers or neural networks are utilizing a given GPU.
 First we will dive into the basic structure of GPU architecture.
 Ultimately, the GPU is a _highly parallel processor_ that is composed of processing elements and a memory hierarchy.
 At a high-level there are multiple **Streaming Multiprocessors (SMs)**, an on-chip L2 cache, and high-bandwidth DRAM.
 Arithmetic and other instructions are executed by the SMs; data and code are accessed from DRAM through the L2 cache.